Kidapawan: Events from the pre-colonial era until pre-cityhood

 When the second partitioning of the Empire Province of Cotabato happened in the 1970s, Kidapawan became the provincial capital of the much-reduced Cotabato Province (now colloquially called North Cotabato) by virtue of Presidential Decree No. 341, issued by Ferdinand Marcos on November 22, 1973.

 Cityhood

-As early as 1951 Kidapawan's successive governments had made attempts to become a city, but it was not until 1998 that it finally achieved this.
-Republic Act 8500, authored by then North Cotabato Second District Representative Gregorio Andolana, was signed by Fidel V. Ramos on February 12, 1998.
-The last Municipal mayor, Luis P. Malaluan, was elected Kidapawan's first city mayor.
+The local government had made efforts for Kidapawan's cityhood, since as early as 1952, when then mayor Alfonso Angeles Sr. made an unsuccessful attempt to merge Kabacan with the huge, historical municipality; and especially upon the municipality's designation as the provincial capital.

+These were only achieved when Kidapawan was eventually converted through Republic Act No. 8500, signed on February 12, 1998, becoming the province's first and only component city to date.
+Luis Malaluan became the first city mayor.

 Geography

-Kidapawan is located at the foot of Mount Apo in the south-eastern section of Cotabato province, placed in the middle of other major cities of General Santos, Davao City, Cotabato City and Cagayan de Oro.
-It borders the other towns of Cotabato province, namely: Magpet and President Roxas to the north, Matalam to the west, M’lang to the south and Makilala to the east.
+Kidapawan is located at the foot of Mount Apo, in southeastern Cotabato province, in the middle of the four major Mindanaoan cities of General Santos, Davao, Cotabato and Cagayan de Oro.
+It shares its borders with the Cotabato towns of Magpet and President Roxas to the north, Matalam to the west, M’lang to the south and Makilala to the east.